Difference Between Forecasting and Prediction

 What is Prediction?

-Prediction is a method to provide an explanation of the possibility of an event in the future.
-This means that it provides the chances of an outcome based on the favorability of it.
+Prediction is a method to explain the possibility of an event in the future.
+This means that it provides the chances of an outcome based on its favorability of it.

-So, as long as there is an outcome, there will be a prediction about it.
+So, if there is an outcome, there will be a prediction.

-The people who are involved in economical deals or company professionals are often known to hire experts in times of uncertainty to predict the future.
+People involved in economic deals or company professionals are known to hire experts in times of uncertainty to predict the future.

 Main Differences Between Forecasting and Prediction

-3. The outcome, in the case of forecasting, will be a future event that can happen based on the analysis of the current day and the days that have passed.
-Whereas, the prediction will give the chances of the happening of a particular event at any point in time.
+3. In the case of forecasting, the outcome will be a future event that can happen based on the analysis of the current day and the days that have passed.
+At the same time, the prediction will give the chances of the happening of a particular event at any point in time.

 4. The forecasting analysis is more logical as compared to the prediction analysis.
-This means that prediction can be odd at times and it not necessary that it makes sense or is practically applicable.
-So, in general, prediction involves running of numbers while forecasting considers the practical implications as well.
+This means that prediction can be odd at times, and it is not necessary that it makes sense or is practically applicable.
+So, prediction involves running numbers, while forecasting also considers the practical implications.

 5. Forecasting has found its usage in the field of meteorology and economics.
-If an organization is in deep trouble and needs a helping hand in times of uncertainty, forecasting will be much beneficial than predictions.
-Predictions on the other hand can be used in almost any sector.
-It has a wide range of usage and therefore, is implemented to a larger extent to find out the chances of happening of a favorable condition.
-As long as there is a favorable condition, there will be a prediction.
+Forecasting will be much more beneficial than predictions if an organization is in deep trouble and needs a helping hand in times of uncertainty.
+Predictions, on the other hand, can be used in almost any sector.
+It has a wide range of usage and, therefore, is implemented to a larger extent to determine the chances of a favorable condition.
+There will be a prediction as long as there is a favorable condition.

 Difference Between Forecasting and Prediction